Cordevall/Cordevall.Lua/README.md

 ### The open-source simple-to-use Discord bot comes to Lua!
 Cordevall for Lua takes programming in Lua to the next level.
 With simple tutorials and an extremely tired 2-person developmrent team, you will be sure to create the discord bot of your dreams!

-For more bots in different programming languages, go to: https://github.com/Eveeifyeve/Cordevall
+For more bots in different programming languages and a easy install, go to: https://github.com/Eveeifyeve/Cordevall

 ## How to Install Cordevall for Lua
 #### Step 1: